beejjorgensen/bgc/src/atomics.md

 If you read or write a shared variable (static storage duration or `_Thread_Local` in a signal handler, it's undefined behavior (gasp!)...
-Unless...
+Unless you do one of the following:

-1. You can write to a variable of type `volatile sig_atomic_t`.
+1. Write to a variable of type `volatile sig_atomic_t`.

-2. You can read or write a lock-free atomic variable.
+2. Read or write a lock-free atomic variable.

 As far as I can tell, lock-free atomic variables are one of the few ways you get portably get information out of a signal handler.